mlabs-haskell/hydra-auction-onchain/docs/spec.md

   bidderVk
 ```

+TODO: ### Buying out the auction lot
+TODO: ### Claiming back the bidder's deposit

 ## Minting policies

 ### Auction minting policy

-The purpose of the auction state and metadata tokens is
+The purpose of the auction metadata token and two auction state tokens is
 to provide an unbroken path of provenance
 from the auction lot input of the auction announcement transaction
 (which instantiates the auction)
 to the unique auction metadata,
 auction escrow,
 and standing bid utxos of the auction.

 Furthermore, the auction minting policy requires
 all of these tokens to be minted together and burned together;
-since the two state tokens are continuously held
+since these three tokens are continuously held
 under auction protocol validators for the entire lifecycle of the auction,
 this also means that the minting policy ensures their continued existence
 for that entire lifecycle.